Sticks and Stones

 And if the tongue has such power, it is essential that the Christian community recognizes this power and takes great care in how we use it, individually and corporately.
 Be careful how we speak with one another and strive to use our words to build up and not to tear down.
 This does not mean that every word is sweetness, but that our genuine purpose is building up one another.
 Many a cruel thing has been justified by “I’m just speaking the truth…” Or as southern belle’s are oft quoted, any sort of nasty gossip is covered by “Well, bless his/her heart…” Ask yourself honestly, what do you seek to accomplish with these words?
 How are they likely to be heard?
 Am I looking to satisfy myself, or build another up?

 Sometimes we don’t even realize the harm our words do.
 I’ve seen many loving, caring parents use empty threats in the moment to stop this or that behavior, not considering that in doing so they are also teaching their children that they cannot be counted on, that consequences are not real and that it is ok to use language simply to manipulate a response.
 None of this is intended, but such can often be the result of the careless use of words.

 To further complicate this, we often mis-hear or mis-interpret what others say, and they misunderstand our words or intent.
 There is no easy formula.
 Even silence can speak volumes, for good or ill.

 All this calls us to be thoughtful and careful about how we use words.
 Strive so speak with love, honesty, and clarity.
 Pay attention to how your words impact others.
 Listen carefully to others and give them the benefit of the doubt.
 Ask before assuming.

 Pray that God will give you the grace to be His instrument in every word you say.

-This column is from the September 16, 2018 issue of St. John’s eNews.
+This article appeared in the September 12 edition of St. John’s eNews.
 Click here for the complete issue.

 If you are reading this at a different time, you may click here for the current eNews.